Ranim-94/HLS/README.md

 <pre>export PATH=/opt/Xilinx/2025.1/Vitis/bin:$PATH</pre>

-Now we can run `Vivado` and `Vitis` from the terminla to lauch either of the programs.
+Now we can run `Vivado` and `Vitis` from the terminal to lauch either of the programs.

 ### Bug: the Vitis GUI